 But Pitchford Inquiry into spying scandal still to exclude Scotland

-SENIOR SCOTTISH police officers were linked to a disgraced secret unit which spied on activists, new evidence has shown, but the inquiry into ‘domestic extremism’ policing is still set to cover England and Wales only.
+SENIOR SCOTTISH police officers were linked to a disgraced secret unit which spied on activists, new evidence has shown – yet the inquiry into police spying is still set to exclude Scotland.

-The information, obtained under Freedom of Information (FoI) requests, shows that high-ranking Scottish officers attended meetings of the Association of Chief Police Officers’ Terrorism and Allied Matters Committee (ACPO TAM).
+The information, obtained via Freedom of Information (FoI) requests, shows that high-ranking Scottish officers attended meetings of the Association of Chief Police Officers’ Terrorism and Allied Matters Committee (ACPO TAM).

-This committee had responsiblity for the secretive undercover units which spied on so-called ‘domestic extremists’.
+This committee had responsiblity for the secretive undercover units which spied on so-called ‘domestic extremists’, political activists and campaigners.
 Since revelations that officers had sexual relationships with their targets and in one case even fathered a child with an activist , the units have been discredited and a judge-led inquiry is due to begin taking evidence this year.

-The identities of Scottish officers involved in ACPO TAM includes Sir Stephen House, who headed up Police Scotland until his premature resignation last year.
-Two of the other officers are retired, but one – DCC Iain Livingstone – is still a serving officer in the Scottish force.
+Among those officers involved in ACPO TAM is Sir Stephen House, who headed up Police Scotland until his premature resignation last year.
+Two of the other named officers are retired, but one – DCC Iain Livingstone – is still serving in the Scottish force.

-House’s replacement Phil Gormley is also included on the list as one of those who attended ACPO TAM meetings since the formation of Scotland’s single police force in April 2013.
-Gormley formerly took on the role of Chief Constable in January 2016, and concerns were raised by MSPs over his previous role overseeing the Met’s Special Branch , of which the spying unit was part.
+House’s replacement Phil Gormley is also included on the list; Gormley took on the role of Chief Constable in January 2016, and concerns were raised by MSPs over his previous role overseeing the Met’s Special Branch , of which the spying unit was part.

 The FoI texts with the full list of named officers is available on The Ferret’s website .